 Mr. Fendrick has been appointed as a receiver for the Securities and Exchange Commission (SEC).
 In that capacity, he has taken over the management and liquidation of a business, the collection of assets and the pursuit of claims and recovery of monies for the creditors and investors of the business.
 He has represented receivers in state court receiverships involving Ponzi schemes and fraudulent business activities.
 Mr. Fendrick is a Florida Supreme Court certified Circuit Mediator.

 Mr. Fendrick is a former director of the Tampa Bay Bankruptcy Bar Association.
-He has been a panelist at the National Conference of Bankruptcy Judges and has spoken at seminars on Florida asset protection, creditors' rights and remedies and bankruptcy law.
+He has been a panelist at the National Conference of Bankruptcy Judges, and the Caribbean Insolvency Institute, and has spoken at seminars on Florida asset protection, fraudulent transfers, creditors' rights and remedies and bankruptcy law.

 - Served as counsel for the U.S. Department of Justice (DOJ) Committee of Unsecured Creditors in a multimillion-dollar mortgage Ponzi scheme.
 Worked with the trustee to avoid claw backs and conduct an orderly liquidation of the estate’s assets for some recover to all creditors